 Appointments cancelled with less than 24 hours notice will be charged at the full rate.

-I practise from both Satyam Yoga Centre (Mondays 9am - 2pm) and my home in Ditton Walk, Cambridge.
+I practise from Orwell House (Tuesday mornings), Satyam Yoga Centre (Thursday mornings) and my home in Ditton Walk, Cambridge.
 I generally work during school hours (between 9am and 3pm).
-I have two lovely cats at home that sometimes sit in on consultations so if you are uncomfortable with cats or allergic to them, it would be better to see me at Satyam Yoga Centre.
+I have two lovely cats at home that sometimes sit in on consultations so if you are uncomfortable with cats or allergic to them, it would be better to see me at Satyam Yoga Centre or Orwell House.